mrjaish/mrjaish/README.md

 - 👋 Hi, I’m @mrjaish
 - 👀 I’m interested in make a project with different languages like python, PHP with Mysql etc.
-- 🌱 I’m currently learning Crypto/Solidity.
+- 🌱 I’m currently learning REACT.
 - 💞️ I’m looking to collaborate with Programmer's who likes Coding.
 - 📫 How to reach me https://github.com/mrjaish